 Despite its grey and drizzly reputation, London does get some brilliant weather from time to time.
 Okay, it’s not Barcelona or Faro, but what it lacks in consistency it makes up for in all-out surprise factor.
 When the weather heats up, we Londoners drop everything to go and soak up the rays.
 One of the best ways to enjoy a spot of sun is at one of the best rooftop restaurants in London.
 There's plenty of choice, from street food-style bars atop venues to fine dining in the clouds.

-While these restaurants are excellent for special occasions like birthdays or anniversaries, most would also work well for a more casual meal.
+While these restaurants are excellent for special occasions like birthdays or anniversaries, most London rooftops would also work well for a more casual meal.
 We all know the feeling of finishing work on a Friday and rushing to somewhere up high for a drink and some food with your colleagues.
 It's one of the best ways to end the week.

 Our top priority is always the food, so you can expect only the best dishes at all of these options.
 But another important factor is the view, so this comes in a close second.
 Some of these restaurants are as romantic as it gets, while others are perfect places to go in a group.
-Often restaurants like this double up as killer rooftop bars, perfect for sipping in the sky.
+Often, restaurants like this double up as killer rooftop bars, perfect for sipping in the sky.
 There's so much choice that it was hard to boil down the best of the best, but we have.

 LONDON'S BEST ROOFTOP RESTAURANTS: THE HIGHLIGHTS